05 Jul See the Good in Others

 - See abilities – Going through school, I was very young and therefore routinely picked last for teams in PE: not good for a guy’s self-esteem.
-Then, my first year at UCLA, I gave intramural touch football a try.
+Then, in my first year at UCLA, I gave intramural touch football a try.
 We had a great quarterback who was too small for college football.
-After one practice, he told me in passing, “You’re good and I’m going to throw to you.”
+After one practice, he told me in passing, “You’re good, and I’m going to throw to you.”
 I was floored.
-But this was the beginning of me realizing that I was actually quite a good athlete.
-His recognition also made me play better which helped our team.
-Thirty-five years later I can still remember his comment.
+But this was the beginning of my realization that I was actually quite a good athlete.
+His recognition also made me play better, which helped our team.
+Thirty-five years later, I can still remember his comment.
 He had no idea of its impact, yet it was a major boost to my sense of worth.
 In the same way, unseen ripples spread far and wide when we see abilities in others – especially if we acknowledge them openly.

 - See positive character traits – Unless you’re surrounded by deadbeats and sociopaths, everyone you know must have many virtues, such as determination, generosity, kindness, patience, energy, grit, honesty, fairness, or compassion.
 Take a moment to observe virtues in others.
 You could make a list of virtues in key people in your life – even in people who are challenging for you!

 - Last and not least: recognize that the good you see in others is also in you.
 You couldn’t see that good if you did not have an inkling of what it was.
 You, too, have positive intentions, real abilities, and virtues of mind and heart.
 Those qualities are a fact, as much a fact as the chair you’re sitting on.
 Take a moment to let that fact sink in.
 You don’t need a halo to be a truly good person.
 You are a truly good person.